RakhithJK/BishopFox-sliver-wiki/Aliases-&-Extensions.md

 ...
 ```

+Another trick is to provide a single empty string argument, after which all arguments will be parsed as positional e.g., `seatbelt '' -group=system`

 ## What's the difference between an alias and an extension?

 From an end-user perspective there's not much of a difference between the two, except that extensions' arguments will show up in `--help` and may be required.